-Your grad school application essay is also an opportunity to explain anything in your academic record that might raise an eyebrow among the admission committee: a semester of poor grades, time off in your schooling, a less-than-perfect GRE score.
-For example, if you worked part or full time to help fund your undergrad education, that lends some important context to your experience and achievements.
-And even if your GPA isn’t quite as high as it might’ve been otherwise, graduate admission counselors will likely appreciate your hard work and dedication.
+Your grad school application essay is also an opportunity to explain anything in your academic record that might raise an eyebrow among the admission committee, like a semester of poor grades, time off in your schooling, or a less-than-perfect GRE score.
+For example, if you worked part or full time to help fund your undergrad education, that lends some important context to your experience and achievements; maybe your undergrad GPA isn’t quite as high as it might’ve been otherwise, but graduate admission counselors will likely appreciate your hard work and dedication.

 Strike the right tone

 You’ll have four (or more) years of collegiate writing under your belt, and your grad school statement needs to reflect that.
 Use active language, smooth transitions, an attention-grabbing opening, and a strong conclusion.
-However, even though your graduate personal statement should be focused on your academic goals, it’s not a research paper—and it shouldn’t be full of jargon.
-Though your essay’s tone will ultimately depend on the prompt you choose, don’t be afraid to infuse it with personality, even humor.
-People relate to stories, so find an anecdote that highlights what you’re trying to capture.
+And even though your graduate personal statement should be focused on your academic goals, it’s not a research paper—and it shouldn’t be full of jargon.
+Your essay’s tone will ultimately depend on the prompt you choose, but don’t be afraid to infuse it with personality, even humor.
+People relate to stories; tell yours and tell it well.

 Edit—and have others edit too

 Set aside time to edit your graduate application essay, checking for style, tone, and clarity as well as grammatical mistakes.
-Is your graduate personal statement clear, concise, well organized, and specific?
 (Here are my copyediting tips!)
-Also revisit the prompt to make doubly sure you’ve answered it fully and accurately.
-Then have other people read your essay too.
-Undergrad professors or mentors are great for this, but you can also ask trusted friends.
-And don’t forget about any career, writing, and/or tutoring centers at your undergraduate institution; they may be able to review your graduate essay and application, and their services are often available long after you graduate.
+Is your graduate personal statement clear, concise, and well organized?
+Also revisit the essay prompt to make doubly sure you’ve answered it fully and accurately.
+Then have other people read your essay to check for these things too.
+Undergrad professors or mentors are great for this, but you can ask trusted friends too.
+And don’t forget about any career, writing, and/or tutoring centers at your undergraduate institution; they may be able to review your essay and application, and their services are often available long after you graduate.

 For a truly polished graduate essay, remember the little things too, like making sure your files have easily identifiable names.
 And it might go without saying, but make sure you follow the directions!
 If the word limit is 600, don’t send in 750.
-Finally, this might seem like a no-brainer, but don’t forget that the essay is about you!
+And last but never least: don’t forget that the essay is about you!
 Any examples or experiences you cite should relate back to you and why you want to go to grad school.